nfprojects/nfengine/README.md

 1. Installed Visual Studio 2013.
 2. Installed DirectX SDK.
 3. Pulled external dependencies from [here](http://www.github.com/nfprojects/nfenginedeps)
-    * **"nfEngineDeps"** directory will be created by using git submodules inside repo - fetch its contents by using `git submodule init && git submodule update` command
+    * **"nfEngineDeps"** directory will be created by using git submodules inside repo - fetch its contents by using `git submodule update --init` command
     * **NOTE:** Dependencies need to be built separately from engine.
 See README.md inside nfEngineDeps repo for more info.
 4. Downloaded resources from [here](http://drive.google.com/open?id=0B66mya2agFOEd0RJUWx1aDZ6Ym8)
     * **"Data"** directory created in **"nfEngineTest"** with content copied from subfolder **nfEngineTestData**